 Database Connection Tuning

 The best way to increase performance and provide stability for large installations is to ensure you have monitoring on your system resources.
-Beyond that, practices such as offloading the database workload, and increasing memory can allow the UniFi Network Controller to serve more clients and devices.
-This should be reflected in the resource usage and the performance of the UniFi Network Controller UI.
+Beyond that, practices such as offloading the database workload, and increasing memory can allow UniFi Network to serve more clients and devices.
+This should be reflected in the resource usage and the performance of the UniFi Network application.